 De Nederlandse Opera Artistic Director Pierre Audi makes his much-anticipated ENO debut with this world premiere production of Thebans.
 Music Director Edward Gardner leads the ENO Chorus and Orchestra and an outstanding cast of ENO regulars, including Roland Wood as the tormented Oedipus, Susan Bickley as his wife/mother Jocasta, ENO Harewood Artist Julia Sporsén as the doomed Antigone, and Peter Hoare as Creon.

 New production supported by The Boltini Trust, PRS for Music Foundation and ENO’s Contemporary Opera Group

 Signed performance Thu 8 May.
-Pre Performance Talk: Thu 8 May with Emily Pillinger, Classicist King’s College London.
+Pre Performance Talk: Thu 8 May with Julian Anderson, composer and Emily Pillinger, Classicist King’s College London.

 Thebans cast and creative team

 Set Designer Tom Pye

 Lighting Designer Jean Kalman

 Creon Peter Hoare

 Tiresias Matthew Best